 Certainly there are other things people use but these are basic supplies and the gift recipient can add additional items as they need.
 It seems like many moons ago when Brittan left for school and I gave her this sewing kit.

 Because the lid is a Large Mouth lid and you won’t struggle with being able to close the lid because of too much fabric.
 Trust me.
 Here are the instructions on how to make the sewing kit lid with pictures from when I made Brittan’s.
-First I show pictures of how the process SHOULD work, and then what actually DID work.
+First I show pictures of how the process SHOULD work.

 Add batting between the fabric and the lid.